maximilian-nitsch/Navigation-Interfaces/README.md

 ## Contributing

-You can see the [CONTRIBUTING](CONTRIBUTING) file for details if you'd like to contribute to the project.
+If you'd like to contribute to the project, see the [CONTRIBUTING](CONTRIBUTING) file for details.

 ## License